Woman standing at the airport to enter Germany

 Special regulations for language teachers

 Would you like to teach a foreign language in Germany?
-Read here what visa options are available for this type of employment.
+Find out what visa options are available for this type of employment.

-If you are a language teacher for your own mother tongue and come from a foreign country, under certain conditions you are granted access to the German labour market.
-You can either be employed at a school or work as a freelancer.
-Find out whether you need a visa to enter or a residence permit to stay in Germany in the section "Who needs a visa"?
+If you are a teacher of your native language and come from a foreign country, you may under certain conditions be granted access to the German labour market.
+You can either be employed by a school or work as a freelancer.
+To find out if you need a visa to enter or a residence permit to stay in Germany, see the "Do I need a visa?" section.

-As a language teacher you can obtain a residence permit for up to 5 years.
-A renewed employment in this field is only possible after interrupting your stay in Germany for a duration of three years.
+As an employed language teacher, you can obtain a residence permit for up to five years.
+Further employment as a language teacher in Germany for the purpose of teaching your native language is only possible after a three-year break.

-If you are planning to be a long-term self-employed language teacher of your own mother tongue, you will require a visa for self-employment, that must later be converted into a residence permit for the practice of self-employed activity.
-This residence title requires:
+If you plan to be a long-term self-employed language teacher of your native language, you will usually need a visa for self-employment.
+Once you are in Germany, this visa subsequently needs to be converted into a residence permit for the purpose of exercising a freelance activity.
+To obtain this residence title, you will need to provide the following:

 Do you have any questions?